Avoid getting caught out in the Black Friday mega-sales with our savvy shopping tips.

 Understand your financial habits

-It’s important to understand your own spending habits.
+Much of self-care is understanding the steps or habits that help you to feel your best physically and mentally.
+The same can be said for our financial wellness.
 For example, are you good at sticking to a budget?
 Do you have a savings plan in place?
 Are you often overzealous when it comes to online shopping?
 If you’re an over-spender looking to curb your shopping habit, take a proactive approach by removing temptation.
 Unsubscribe from retailer newsletters which fill your inbox with discount and promotional codes, for instance.
-If a more robust approach is needed, download a website blocking app such as FocusMe to prevent you from accessing certain online sites on a regular basis.
+If a more robust approach is needed, download a website-blocking app such as FocusMe to prevent you from accessing certain sites regularly.

 Get organised

-Other organisational tips include ensuring all important documents (payslips, bank statements, etc.) are kept safely in the same place so you can find the information you need quickly as well as work to a weekly cash budget.
+Other organisational tips include ensuring all important documents (payslips, bank statements, etc.) are stored safely in the same place so you can find information quickly, and using a cash budget.
 Resist the urge to tap your card and only spend what you take out at the beginning of the week.
 By doing so, you can visually see how much you are spending and how much you have left.

 Start small

-By knowing you’re putting something aside a month this will help you feel more in control of your finances, safe in the knowledge your nest egg is growing.
+If you want to start saving but find the prospect overwhelming, the key is to start small.
+Knowing you’re putting something aside a month, even if it's a small amount, will help you feel more in control of your finances, safe in the knowledge your nest egg is growing.

 Talk to your building society or bank

-A problem shared is a problem halved and although a building society or bank may not be top of your list of confidants, they are on-hand to help assess your financial footprint and offer advice on money management.
+A problem shared is a problem halved.
+Although your building society or bank may not top your list of confidants, they are on hand to help and offer advice on money management.

 Need to talk?